 Selling opium and cigarettes is motivated by the quest for profits by BB economies.
-However, big government economies, seeking power rather than profits, are big polluters too, as can be seen from the table below.
+However, Big Government economies, seeking power rather than profits, are big polluters too, as can be seen from the table below.
 State officials managing industry do not behave differently from managers of private industries.

-The two top curves show China and USA, the third - Russia.
-Both USA's BB and China's BG fail to introduce measures to reduce pollution because their politicians - like all politicians - are concerned more about their power than about citizens' health.
-Their power, like that of industry managers depends on increasing production.
+The two top curves show USA and China, (the third down is Russia's) both fail to introduce measures to reduce pollution because their politicians - like all politicians - are concerned more about their power than about their citizens' health.
+By boosting production they boosts their - and industrial managers' - power..

-The only way to abolish this pattern of behaviour is by setting up a political system where all citizens - not politicians - decide all issues of society.
+The only way to abolish this pattern of behaviour is by setting up a political system where all citizens - not politicians seeking power - decide all issues of society.